Anthony Howell

 Research Overview

-(ii) the ramifications of ‘policy reversal’ shocks on local economic development, exploring community and household responses and adaptability.
+1. The impacts of ‘policy reversal’ shocks on local economic development, exploring the strategic responses and adaptability of households, firms, and communities.

 Research Themes and Expertise